JHP4911/Object_detection_on_road_with_driver_monitoring/README.md

 ## Files inside this Repository
 1 - objects_detection.py
 > Detects objects on a live camera feed.
 It uses  SSD-Mobilenet-v2 model for 91-class detection.based on TensorRT on NVIDIA Jetson Nano.
-[Coding Your Own Object Detection Program](https://github.com/dusty-nv/jetson-inference/blob/master/docs/detectnet-example-2.md)

 2 - GUI_output.py
 > It shows the failures, number and type of objects detected during the drive on a Graphical user interface.